Younous87/digital-studio-agency/sanity-studio/README.deploy.md

 To make your Next.js site reflect Sanity content changes immediately, configure a Sanity webhook that calls a Next.js API route responsible for incremental revalidation.
 Steps:

 1. There is an API endpoint located at `/api/revalidate` in the Next.js app that accepts POST requests and revalidates affected pages.
-The endpoint requires a secret (env var `SANITY_WEBHOOK_SECRET`) to authorize requests.
+The endpoint requires a secret (env var `SANITYWEBHOOKSECRET`) to authorize requests.
-2. Add `SANITY_WEBHOOK_SECRET` to your Vercel project's Environment Variables (Settings → Environment Variables).
+2. Add `SANITYWEBHOOKSECRET` to your Vercel project's Environment Variables (Settings → Environment Variables).
 Set the same value in the Sanity webhook's URL as `?secret=YOUR_SECRET_VALUE`.
 3. Create a Sanity webhook via the Sanity management UI (Project → API → Webhooks) with the webhook URL similar to `https://your-site.vercel.app/api/revalidate?secret=YOUR_SECRET_VALUE`.
 Choose `create`, `update`, and `delete` triggers for the document types you want to revalidate (e.g., `project`, `service`, `blogPost`).
 4. When a document is published from the Studio, Sanity will send a webhook payload that contains the changed document's slug and type; the Next.js webhook route will revalidate the paths related to that document (e.g., `/work/<slug>`, `/services/<slug>`, `/blog/<slug>`), plus index pages like `/work` or `/blog`.